eshwar120/Movie-Search-Application/README.md

 - Browse popular movies with ease
 - Access detailed information for each movie
+- Access detailed informatiom of each cast member
 - Search for movies by name
 - Enjoy a visually appealing dark and light theme